akshitac8/diversity_metrics_prototype/README.md

 ## Introduction
 ### Diversity and Inclusion

+The project helps organisation and contributors to self-evaluate, find new projects and maintain diversity and inclusion.
+Everybody wants to learn new things but they want to find the right community.
+With this tool we are able to evaluate on basics of certain quantitative metrics which help the projects grow and keep the balance.

 ### Elasticsearch
 Elasticsearch is a distributed RESTful search engine built for the cloud.
 Features include: